In This Article

 This is a coat type in which the cat has one primary color with white patches.
 This pattern includes a tuxedo, where the cat is mostly black with white on its chest, van (primarily white with a colored tail and head, or tortoiseshell.

 Tabbies have marbled patterns comprising bullseyes, butterflies, spots, bullseyes, or swirls.
 They owe their coat pattern to a dominant allele of the Agouti gene.
-It stimulates full pigmentation when the hair first starts to grow, slows down pigment production, and speeds it up again.
+It stimulates full pigmentation when the hair starts to grow, slows down pigment production, and speeds it up again.
 This creates the pigmented bands tabbies are known for.

-The four tabby variations include
+The four tabby variations include:

 There are four cat breeds known to have curly fur.
-The trait is rare among felines and sometimes, it can’t be passed down even when it occurs.
+The trait is rare among felines, and sometimes, it can’t be passed down even when it occurs.
 Consequently, there aren't that many.
-Three of the four officially recognized curly haired cat breeds are from the Rex class.
+Three of the four officially recognized curly-haired cat breeds are from the Rex class.